beylsp/proxy-toggle/README.rst

 Contributing
 ------------

 We love contributions.
 If you've found a bug in the tool or would like new features added, go ahead and open issues or pull requests against this repo.
+Write a test to show your bug was fixed or the feature works as expected.